 ECHO Participant Expectations

-- Attend all sessions in the series (to the best of your ability).
+- Attend all sessions in the series.

 - Participate in discussions and activities during each session.

 - Join via video for sessions by logging in on a computer with webcam, smartphone, or tablet.

 Event Overview: In this series, health center care team members learned from Children’s Hospital Colorado lifestyle medicine specialists how to utilize effective communication strategies, address nutrition and physical activity guidelines, incorporate comorbidity screening, and when to make referrals to address childhood obesity.
 We encouraged a variety of care team members to attend, including medical and behavioral health providers, clinical support staff, and related disciplines.
 Continuing Medical Education (CME) credits were awarded for participation in this series.